Unidata/netcdf-c/INSTALL.md

 ### Installation {#cmake_installation}

-Once netCDF has been built and tested, it may be installed using the following commands:
+Once netCDF has been built and tested, it may be installed using the following command:

-> $ make install

-or

 > $ cmake --build [Build Directory] --target install